-- 1. Within twelve months from the entry into force of this Regulation, the adjacent transmission system operators at each interconnection point shall have in force new interconnection agreement(s) or shall have amended the existing ones, in compliance with the provisions set forth in this Chapter. - 2.
-For interconnection points established after twelve months from the entry into force of this Regulation, the adjacent transmission system operators shall have executed an interconnection agreement containing the minimum provisions set forth in this Chapter, before gas flows. - 3.
-Where the adjacent transmission system operators cannot reach an agreement to meet the requirements set forth under Article 3, paragraph 1 (a), (b), (c), (d), (e), (f) and (g) of this Regulation, within twelve months from the entry into force of this Regulation each of them shall apply the default rules set forth in paragraph 4 of this Article only for those requirements which they did not agree upon. - 4.
-For the terms referred to in Article 3, paragraph 1 (a), (b), (c), (d), (e), (f) and (g), the applicable default rules are explicitly introduced by the sentence "The default rule for this provision is such that" in the following relevant Articles: - (a) amendment process: Article 5, paragraph 3; - (b) flow control: Article 6, paragraph 4; - (c) measurement principles for gas quantity and quality: Article 7, paragraph 4; - (d) matching: Article 8, paragraphs 2 (a), 2 (d) and 2 (f); - (e) rules for allocation of gas quantities: Article 9, paragraphs 2 and 5(a); - (f) exceptional events: Article 10, paragraph 2 (a); - (g) settlement of disputes arising from interconnection agreements: Article 11, paragraph 4.
+1. Within twelve months from the entry into force of this Regulation, the adjacent transmission system operators at each interconnection point, referred to as the contracting parties in the present Chapter, shall have in force new interconnection agreement(s) or shall have amended the existing ones, in compliance with the provisions set forth in this Chapter.

+2. For interconnection points established after twelve months from the entry into force of this Regulation, the adjacent transmission system operators shall have executed an interconnection agreement containing the minimum provisions set forth in this Chapter, before gas flows.

+3. Where the adjacent transmission system operators cannot reach an agreement to meet the requirements set forth under Article 3, paragraph 1 (a), (b), (c), (d), (e), (f) and (g) of this Regulation, within twelve months from the entry into force of this Regulation each of them shall apply the default rules set forth in paragraph 4 of this Article only for those requirements which they did not agree upon.

+4. For the terms referred to in Article 3, paragraph 1 (a), (b), (c), (d), (e), (f) and (g), the applicable default rules are introduced by the sentence "For the purpose of Article 4, paragraph 3 of this Regulation" in the following relevant Articles:

+- (a) amendment process: Article 5, paragraph 3; - (b) flow control: Article 6, paragraph 4; - (c) measurement principles for gas quantity and quality: Article 7, paragraph 4; - (d) matching: Article 8, paragraphs 2 (a), 2 (d) and 2 (f); - (e) rules for allocation of gas quantities: Article 9, paragraphs 2 and 5(a); - (f) exceptional events: Article 10, paragraph 2 (a);

+(g) settlement of disputes arising from interconnection agreements: Article 11, paragraph 4.

+5. This Article shall apply without any prejudice to the provisions set forth under

+Article 3, paragraph 3 of this Regulation.

+Amendment to interconnection agreements

+1. The interconnection agreement shall specify a transparent and detailed amendment process between the contracting parties.

+2. The amendment process in the interconnection agreement shall commence following obligations deriving from the applicable legislative and regulatory framework or upon request of either party by means of written notice.

+3. Having regard to the cases set forth under paragraph 2 of this Article, the contracting parties shall make the amendment within the deadline imposed by the relevant applicable legislative and regulatory framework or, if no such deadline is applicable, they shall reach an agreement upon the request by written notice within a period of time to be agreed among them.
+For the purpose of Article 4, paragraph 3 of this Regulation said period of time shall not exceed 12 months from the receipt of the written notice.

+4. If the contracting parties do not agree to amend the concerned provisions of the interconnection agreement or the timeline for the amendment process the dispute shall be finally settled in accordance with the provisions agreed upon in the interconnection agreement in line with Article 11 of this Regulation.